PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

 .. versionadded:: 5.5.0

 When set, relevant names from qname triggers are cleared from the packet cache on (re)load of the RPZ.
 Defaults to ``true``.
+On a large zone this can slow down the (re)loading of the RPZ.
+In that case consider depending on the regular packet cache eviction by setting this flag to ``false``.

 Extra settings for rpzPrimary
 -----------------------------